Trodelvy® (sacituzumab govitecan-hziy)

 The short answer1

-The most common side effects of TRODELVY include:
+The most common side effects of TRODELVY when used alone include:

 • Feeling tired or weak